apollo

 Disease/Condition Glossary

 Anxiety Disorder: An anxiety disorder is a mental health disorder characterised by feelings of excessive fear or worry that affect an individual's daily activities.
 Anxiety disorders differ from normal feelings of anxiety and nervousness, involving excessive anxiety, fear or worry.
-Anxiety disorders can affect an individual’s job performance, work and personal relationships.
+Anxiety disorders can affect an individual’s job performance, school work and personal relationships.

 Epilepsy: Epilepsy is a chronic disorder characterised by seizures (fits) episodes.
 In this condition, there is a chemical change in the brain cells (neurons) that leads to a sudden surge of electrical activity in the brain, followed by sudden jerky movements of limbs or a part of the body.